 - The Academic Calendar lists the First-Year Foundations Seminars.

-- Examples include: Fatal Attraction: The Lure of Villains (and now Vampires!) in Literature – examine the lure of the charismatic, compelling, and ultimately devious villain; Capitalism, the First 3000 Years – study the long and complex history of this political system; Astronomy at the Frontier – be at the cutting edge of astronomy, cosmology and space science by learning about the formation of stars and galaxies, exploration of the solar system, dark
+- Examples include: Our Vampires, Ourselves – examine the lure of the charismatic, compelling and ultimately devious villain; Cryptology: The Mathematics of Secrecy and Security – study breakthroughs in cryptology, from secret messages in the ancient world, to modern cryptosystems that facilitate online commerce; Astronomy at the Frontier – be at the cutting edge of astronomy, cosmology and space science by learning about the formation of stars and galaxies.